jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/REST/Microsoft Graph OAuth.md

 ## Examples and code snippets

 1. [Graph User Profile]() - provides sample code to get a user's profile information from Microsoft Graph.
-It includes a [code sample]() for updating a user's profile picture in Microsoft Graph.&#x20;
+It includes a [code sample]() for updating a user's profile picture in Microsoft Graph.
 2. [Graph Calendar]() - provides sample code to get a list of the user's calendars and renders a calendar in a schedule view on a jig.
-It includes a code sample on adding calendar entries to a user's Microsoft 365 calendar in Exchange.&#x20;
+It includes a code sample on adding calendar entries to a user's Microsoft 365 calendar in Exchange.
 3. [Graph Mail]() - provides sample code to get a list of emails for a user and displays the emails in a list jig.
-Press on an email to view the content of the email.&#x20;
+Press on an email to view the content of the email.
 4. [Graph tasks]() - provides sample code to get a list of To-do tasks for a user and displays the tasks in a list jig.
 5. [Graph Insights]() - provides sample code to get insights that include a list of documents trending around the user and displays the list in a list jig.